This article is available in Spanish.

 Despite the movement to promote Spanish in the Philippines, reinstating it as one of the official languages seems far-fetched.
 The loss was so deep that it will require reworking of an entire nation.

 A widespread cultural awakening among Filipinos is needed for them to be interested in it, and it would be a great deal of an education reform for this to happen.
 Moreover, this could only be possible if the 1987 Philippine Constitution would be amended to re-include Spanish as one of the official languages.

 In this day and age, it’s very important to know and embrace our cultural identity and heritage.
 Delving deeper into our rich history and culture makes us feel secure of our own place in the world.

 Learning about our Hispanic heritage does not mean relinquishing our nationality as Filipino.
 After all, part of our culture, customs and traditions is based upon it.
 It does not mean that we have to abolish the Filipino language just because we have Hispanic roots.

-Learning Spanish and the Hispanic culture does not make us less Filipino.
+Learning Spanish does not make us less Filipino.
 In fact, it does the opposite.
 It enables us to feel connected to our ancestors who fought for our freedom.
 It makes us appreciate what we are and what we have become.
 It gives us a sense of interconnectedness of all things.
-Lastly, knowing our history makes us prepared for the worse things we might still face in the future.
+Knowing our history makes us prepared for the worse things we might still face in the future.

 Can we ask you a favor?